Global Best Practices for Material Control and Accountability (MCA)

 From the Special International Workshop on Global Best Practices in Materials Accountancy, Control held June 7 – 11, 2004, Prague, Czech Republic

 MCA1.
-Identify MCA program terms, principles, and
+Identify MCA program terms, principles, and objectives.

 Because clear and precise definitions of terms, principles, and objectives are necessary for effective communication, a glossary should be prepared that concisely defines the terms, principles, and objectives used by the State.